open-amt-cloud-toolkit/mps/README.md

 <br><br>

-**For detailed documentation** about Getting Started or other features of the Open AMT Cloud Toolkit, see the [docs](https://open-amt-cloud-toolkit.github.io/docs).
+**For detailed documentation** about Getting Started or other features of the Device Management Toolkit, see the [docs](https://device-management-toolkit.github.io/docs).

 <br>